Replacement in Aging

 Epigenetics and longevity

-Vera Gorbunova, University of Rochester, USA
+Vera Gorbunova, University of Rochester

-18:10-18:45 (CET)
+17:40-18:20 (CET)

 Replacement panel

-Thomas Rando, University of California Los Angeles, USA
+Thomas Rando, University of California Los Angeles

 Tony Wyss-Coray, Stanford University School of Medicine